 120v is a fairly small sized heater, but will absolutely get the job done for a smaller space.
 If you have a garage larger than 30 x 30 feet or a bigger garage that is not well insulated, you may need something with a higher voltage to keep it at a comfortable temperature in winter months.
 A 220 volt is really designed for commercial spaces, so, if you are trying to heat a medium-sized space it may be worth investing in two 120v heaters.

 120/110 volt power outlets can take on between 15-20 Amps before the power breaker is affected.
 Check to see if your garage has a single breaker managing all of your lights and outlets or two or more breakers managing different outlets and lights separately.

-Best Ceiling Mounted Garage Heaters Comparison
+Comparison of the Top Ceiling Mounted Garage Heaters